 Most commonly, dead links are not taken care of quickly simply because the website developers are not aware they are there.

-But using resourceful web tools such as the WP 301 redirect plugin, you can detect all 404 errors on your page and automatically address them without moving a muscle.
+But using resourceful web tools such as a WordPress 301 redirect plugin, you can detect all 404 errors on your page and automatically address them without moving a muscle.

 It’s also very common to be directed to dead links from search engine result pages.